Quantum Circuit Cutting for Classical Shadows: Classical shadows of fragmented circuits

 \subsection{Sample complexity of divide and conquer}

 Once the shadows of fragments are obtained, it is preferable to have theoretical guarantees that once operations in Eq.~\eqref{eq:gencutchoi} are performed, the final estimate of $\tr(O\rho)$ is close to the true value.
 Below, we present the sample complexity of each fragment for estimating the expectation of a single observable $O$.
 For each fragment, the same ensemble of classical shadows will be used to obtain information about the quantum input and output in addition to the circuit output if present.
-As a result, the sample complexity of each fragment is highly dependent on the degree of the fragment on the corresponding multigraph.
-The formal statement is provided below.
+As a result, the sample complexity of each fragment is highly dependent on the degree of the fragment on the corresponding multigraph. {We've compiled a list of notation introduced in prior section in Table \ref{tab:notation}, and } the formal statement is provided below.

-\begin{theorem} Consider a quantum state $\rho$ from a circuit that is cut into fragments with the corresponding fragment graph $G = (F, E)$ and a $|\mathcal K|$-local observable $O$.
-Define the \emph{degree} of a fragment be the sum of its number of quantum input, quantum output, and circuit output.
+\begin{theorem} Consider a quantum state $\rho$ from a circuit that is cut into fragments with the corresponding reduced fragment graph $G = (F, E)$ (see Section \ref{sec:gencirccut}) and a $|\mathcal K|$-local observable $O$ {that factorizes across the given fragmentation scheme}.
+For any fragment $f \in F$, define the \emph{degree} of a fragment to be the sum of its number of quantum inputs, quantum outputs, and circuit outputs

-Then, for any $\epsilon, \delta \in (0,1)$ and a fixed fragment $f_k$, let
+Then, for any $\epsilon, \delta \in (0,1)$ and a fixed fragment $f$, let